fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ### Claude 3.5

-I gave the same strict prompt to Claude, and it did much better.
+I gave the same restrictive prompt to Claude, and it did much better.
 Its changes were strictly necessary, except for a few small proofreader-type changes that improved the formatting of a Markdown header and bulleted list.
 I came away with a greater sense of trust and believed I could plausibly use the results in my workflow.

 ## 2. Claude generated a decent blog post